acolite/acolite/README.md

             make
             make check

 ACOLITE/TACT can use reptran data if it is present and if tact_reptran=medium or tact_reptran=fine.
-To get reptran, dowload and extract it in the libRadtran-2.0.5 directory:
+To get reptran, download and extract it in the libRadtran-2.0.5 directory:

             cd external/libRadtran-2.0.5
             wget "http://www.meteo.physik.uni-muenchen.de/~libradtran/lib/exe/fetch.php?media=download:reptran_2017_all.tar.gz" -O reptran_2017_all.tar.gz
             tar -xvf reptran_2017_all.tar.gz
             rm reptran_2017_all.tar.gz

+To add optical properties of clouds and aerosols (not currently used), similarly download and extract the optprop_v2.1 file in the libRadtran-2.0.5 directory:

+            cd external/libRadtran-2.0.5
+            wget "http://www.meteo.physik.uni-muenchen.de/~libradtran/lib/exe/fetch.php?media=download:optprop_v2.1.tar.gz" -O optprop_v2.1.tar.gz
+            tar -xvf optprop_v2.1.tar.gz
+            rm optprop_v2.1.tar.gz

 ## TACT configuration
 **2021-11-22 QV I believe this next section is no longer required**